mazaclub/EasyGitianBuilder/README.md

 Work in progress
- - will not complete a full buildset at this time
- - base box used has too small disk
  - Linux is untested, may or may not succeed at building
  - Windows is not fully automated.
 Use is possible via Vagrant commands